EN| FR

 Joining the party

-So the knowledge base has kept growing year after year, members wrote some invaluable references on Canadian pressings, putting our discographies and history on the map alongside its better-known US big brother.
+So the knowledge base has kept growing year after year, members wrote some invaluable references about Canadian pressings, putting our discographies and history on the map alongside its better-known US big brother.
 But discussions were slowly getting thinner as people had moved away from the old outdated Yahoo platform.
 That is when I officially joined the party, wanting to contribute, and not simply read other people's insights.
 Piers had at the time issued very popular Beatles Discography books, as well as the only exhaustive website on unique Canadian pressings. capitol6000.com mostly covered the Canadian 6000 series that featured a lot of European artists at the height of the British invasion, as well as a few sections dedicated to the Beatles.
 I was studying as a graphic designer back then and I contacted Piers, offering him to revamp any material he thought could be updated.
-He gladly accepted my offer and my first task was to redesign the website and prepare a concept for an upcoming book (that would eventually become "the origins of Beatlemania" many years later").
+Lucky for me, he gladly accepted my offer and my first task was to redesign the website and prepare a concept for an upcoming book (that would eventually become "the origins of Beatlemania" many years later"), and that is where it all started.

 New era, new platform

 In 2013, after working with Piers on these projects for a few years, I wrote my own book, in what is now my main focus: the different variations of all Beatles releases in Canada.
 The book sold very quickly and had been updated continuously in my personal archives for a future updated edition.
-I soon realized that a more flexible platform would allow us to continuously stay up to date with new information, and more importantly, it would allow us to add much more information and details than the slightly telegraphic style book I had published then.
+I soon realized that a more flexible platform would give us the means to continuously stay up to date with new information, and more importantly, it would allow us to add much more information and details than the slightly telegraphic style book I had published then would ever allow.
 In 2019, Yahoo announced it would officially shut down the blog service altogether, and that all data would be lost.
-That is when we saw an opportunity, and with the help of Fred who was an administrator of the Yahoo group, I moved the community on a more modern platform: Facebook groups.
+That is when we saw an opportunity, and with the help of Fred who was an administrator of the Yahoo group, I moved the community to a more modern and flexible platform: Facebook groups.
 We tried to gather as many yahoo members as possible; the migration was quite successful and today, the collecting community rose from its ashes and with its new members, it is as vibrant as it was in the old days.
 Unfortunately, a social platform soon proved to be a limited option if we wanted to reach more people with more information.
-The group is great, and we urge you to join it to keep an ongoing conversation going, but it touches on specific topics and it can get a bit confusing to use as a research or reference tool.
+The group is great, and we urge you to join it to keep an ongoing conversation going, but it touches on specific topics and it can get a bit confusing to use as a research or reference tool, hence the idea of creating this reference archive.

 So, what is this archive exactly?

-All of this then is what triggered us to create this new unique platform that we hope will become the main reference point for every Beatles collector of Canadian releases (!), listing EVERY DOCUMENTED VARIATION of Beatles music released in Canada (!!), in every format.
-Yikes!
-Through the research for my book, we currently have the vinyl section under control and we have also started building sections on tapes and CDs as well.
+All of this then, is what triggered us to create this new unique platform that we hope will become the main reference point for every Beatles collector of Canadian releases (!), listing EVERY DOCUMENTED VARIATION of Beatles music released in Canada (!!), in every known format (!!!).
+The archive covers vinyl records, of course, but we were also foolish enough to dive into what turned out to be the Pandora's box of Canadian Beatles discographies: tapes formats and CDs...
+These had not yet been officially and properly documented, and this here, then, is a first attempt to a comprehensive review and timeline of Canadian Beatles reel tapes, 8-tracks, cassettes and CDs.

-As of now, the archive is complete and fully functional (identifying all known and verified variations to date), but instead of waiting for EVERY detailed entry to be completed before publishing, we figured that releasing new detailed sections for each variation on a regular basis would be more interesting for you.
-That way, in a few years, a complete online archive for you to use and share as you need will be available here under beatlescanada.ca/com.
+As of now, the archive is complete and fully functional (identifying all known and verified variations to date - i.e. the first 3 levels), but instead of waiting for EVERY detailed entry to be completed before publishing, we figured that releasing new detailed sections for each variation (level 4) on a regular basis would be more interesting for everyone, building the detailed parts of the archive together.
+We say TOGETHER because the input from the community is absolutely central to the quality and precision if this archive; we count on collectors to come forward with any new variation, any correction, suggestion, precision or insight to make this archive the most user-friendly, complete and detailed account of Canadian releases available online.
+Never hesitate to contact us through the CONTACT page, or join the discussion on our Facebook group.
+That way, in a few years, a complete online archive for you to use and share as you need will be available to everyone, for free.

 Bookmark our WHAT'S NEW section to stay up to date with our latest additions to the website.